 Inspections of permanent works will be carried out as required to ensure safety and the integrity of the work and avoid the necessity for costly repair later.
+Donors or sponsors of permanent public art may be requested to provide a yearly maintenance budget.
 Similarly, when funding is being sought for a public art project, maintenance will be included in the budget, if appropriate.

-3.6.4 Conservation and Care
+4.6.4 Conservation and Care

-Council will continue to regularly assess its public art works, including works in its Historical Assets Register.
-The conservation and maintenance of its collection of art in public spaces, such as murals and statues and well as memorials and monuments will be assessed.
+Council will continue to regularly assess works in its Historical Assets Register including the conservation and maintenance of its collection of art in public spaces, incorporating memorials and monuments.
 Items for priority conservation will be listed annually according to the budget allocation.
 Priority works and items will be assessed and treated by professional conservators where required.

-3.6.5 Deaccessioning works of art
+4.6.5 Deaccessioning works of art